projitd/cic/src/md-pages/acquisitions/procurement-process.md

 ### Determine Your Mission Needs

-Your acquisition teams are the experts, and they — along with resources like GSA’s Cloud Team,  Assisted Acquisition Services (AAS), and 18F’s acquisition services — can help shepherd the process along.
+Your acquisition teams are the experts, and they (along with resources like GSA’s Cloud Team), can help shepherd the process along.
 But generally speaking, you’ll have to consider the following things before you can successfully procure a cloud solution.
 - Do you want to buy cloud technology and cloud professional services together or separately?
 This may help you decide which acquisition strategy to pursue, which contract vehicle(s) to use, and what contract type(s) will meet your needs.
 - Do you want everything to come from one vendor?
 While it can seem like an easier choice upfront, getting everything from one supplier can lead to problems down the line.
 By procuring from multiple vendors and joining cloud professional services, you can help make sure you get the best overall services for your team while avoiding vendor lock-in.
 - What will work best for your agency?
 Finding the right technology is only half the battle — you also need to navigate your own internal processes.
 Ask your acquisition team what’s worked for them so far, especially if they’ve already bought cloud products or professional services for someone else within the agency.